ArenaEV.com ArenaEV.com

 Yangwang luxury electric sedan spotted for the first time

 The first thing that strikes us is the size of the electric sedan from Yangwang - this thing is huge!
-It is well over 197 inches long, and it sits low - it reminds us of the Lotus Envya.
+It is well over 16 ft long, and it sits low - it reminds us of the Lotus Envya.
 The two seem to have similar proportions.
 Judging by the size alone, Yangwang is aiming its new sedan at the likes of Mercedes EQS, Porsche Taycan, and BMW i7.

 So far all Yangwang vehicles share the same luxury approach mixed with high performance.
 Both the U8 and U9 are unquestionably luxurious and use the same quad-motor powertrain.
 If indeed the new addition to the range comes with the same 1,180 hp output, it may be quick enough to challenge Tesla Model S or Lucid Air.